<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 • Tread Caution Steps: Yellow-and-black textured plates keep workers safe on steps, entryways, ledges, and more.

 How can you maintain a safe food processing facility, improve efficiency, and keep facility workers safe?
-The Toro Max, a portable label printer, is loaded with LabelForge Pro that creates standardized labels that meet regulatory requirements using templates.
+The DuraLabel Kodiak Max Industrial Sign and Label Print System, a two-color printing machine, is loaded with LabelForge Pro that creates standardized signs and labels that meet regulatory requirements.

 Lean Manufacturing in the Food Industry